This spicy vegan pumpkin soup is the perfect warm and comforting dinner. Super easy to make at home, it will become your go to Meatless Monday recipe.

 And then, just topped everything with roasted cashews and fresh herbs.
 Perfect, delicious and ready in 30 minutes.

 Make a batch big enough and freeze it, it holds up great.

 Or just make it fresh when you are craving it, since it takes so little time and so little effort you are going to be able to whip it up even in the most hectic times.

 Oh, and the secret for the extreme creaminess of this spicy vegan pumpkin soup?
 Adding just a tiny bit of both and processing everything in your food processor.

 The pumpkin will make this silky and smooth and oh so filling, and in my opinion, perfect.

 - 3 Cups diced pumpkin

 - 3 tablespoon olive oil

 - 1 Cup broth

 - Turn on the oven at 350.
-In a pan add the garlic with 1 Tbsp olive oil.
+In a pan add the garlic with 1 tablespoon olive oil.
 Roast for 7 minutes.